particle-iot/docs/firmware/firmware.md

 - On the Core, this function works on pins D0, D1, A0, A1, A4, A5, A6, A7, RX and TX.

-- On the Photon and Electron, this function works on pins D0, D1, D2, D3, A4, A5, WKP, RX and TX with a caveat: Tone timer peripheral is duplicated on two pins (A5/D2) and (A4/D3) for 7 total independent Tone outputs.
+- On the Photon, P1 and Electron, this function works on pins D0, D1, D2, D3, A4, A5, WKP, RX and TX with a caveat: Tone timer peripheral is duplicated on two pins (A5/D2) and (A4/D3) for 7 total independent Tone outputs.
 For example: Tone may be used on A5 while D2 is used as a GPIO, or D2 for Tone while A5 is used as an analog input.
 However A5 and D2 cannot be used as independent Tone outputs at the same time.

 - Additionally on the Electron, this function works on pins B0, B1, B2, B3, C4, C5.
+- Additionally on the P1, this function works on pins P1S0, P1S1, P1S6 (note: for P1S6, the WiFi Powersave Clock should be disabled for complete control of this pin.
+See [System Features](#system-features)).

 ```C++
 // SYNTAX